draddo11/100-days-of-code/r2-log.md

 ## R2D31
 A slow day found jsteacheers vue js course i am going to check it out

-##R2D32
+##  R2D32
-Uploaded counter-appreactjs to  githubwithhosting by netlify ..debuged it's delete bug caused by a typo
+Uploaded counter-appreactjs to  github with hosting by netlify ..debuged it's delete bug caused by a typo.. silly me

+## R2D33
+Commited on my vuejs counter app will try and incooperate firebase to it will need to use vue router. will finish some of my vue js projects from 15dkatz course